 - Students may take no more than one course pass/fail in a given semester, with the exception of seniors in their final semester, who may take two courses pass/fail if they have only used one pass/fail option to date.

 It is the student’s responsibility to confirm the grade type in Path@Penn.
-The grade type of a course may not be changed after the designated deadline (see Changing Grade Type and University calendar).³
+The grade type of a course may not be changed after the designated deadline (see Changing Grade Mode and University calendar).³

 A grade of D or better in a course taken pass/fail will appear on the transcript as a P, denoting a pass.
 F will appear on the transcript for a failing grade.
 Ps do not figure into the GPA; however, Fs are included in the GPA.
 Instructors are not made aware of the grade type of a course.

-1 This policy does not include courses that are graded pass/fail by default, like Wharton 1010.
+1 This policy does not include courses that are graded pass/fail by default.

 3 The deadlines for half-credit Wharton courses can be found here.